Simulated Interactive Debugging: Introduction

 \section{Introduction}

 Despite the paradigm shift towards Artificial Intelligence (AI)-assisted software development, particularly with the emergence of Large Language Models (LLMs), there remains a high demand for qualified software engineers capable of developing reliable, high-quality software.
 With more auto-generated code, it will become even more critical that junior software developers can effectively debug software and solve bugs, even in code they have not written themselves.
 Radermacher et al.~\cite{radermacher_icse2014} explored knowledge deficiencies of graduate students from an industry perspective.
 One of the most frequently mentioned issues with software tools has been version control systems and debuggers.
 While we have seen the integration of version control systems like Git in the Computer Science (CS) and Software Engineering (SE) curriculum, e.g., with the usage of GitHub Classroom, we have not seen much innovation regarding debugging education.
-Michaeli and Romeike~\cite{Michaeli2019} noted that there are only few studies investigating the "explicit teaching of debugging" and students are often left alone to learn debugging "the hard way".
+Michaeli and Romeike~\cite{Michaeli2019} noted that there are only a few studies investigating the ``explicit teaching of debugging'' and students are often left alone to learn debugging ``the hard way''.
 Our experience confirms this observation: most students still learn (interactive) debugging of code in an ad-hoc and unstructured way by trial and error.
-Using "print/log" statements is often the only extent of students' experience in debugging.
+Using ``print/log'' statements is often the only extent of students' experience in debugging.
 They do not receive proper guidance in efficient program comprehension and how to debug programs effectively.
 Current CS/SE research efforts focus on general programming education, which helps to provide scalable alternatives to mentor and guide a rising number of students.
 Automated Program Repair (APR) techniques~\cite{clara_pldi2018,refactory_ase2019,pydex_oopsla2024} can help to produce patches for incorrect submissions, which then can be used as a basis for personalized feedback, or even automated grading~\cite{fan_issta2023}.
 In fact, we already have seen the application of such techniques in the CS/SE curriculum focusing on repairing students' solutions and providing feedback~\cite{codeaid_chi2024, fan2024softwareengineeringeducationalexperience}.
-However, the existing related work does not address actual debugging.
+However, the existing related work in CS education does not address actual debugging.
+Therefore, our research objective is to \textit{understand} students' needs in learning to debug and provide \textit{automated} means to \textit{guide} them effectively along the debugging process.